priyanka-sharma29/Robust-Optimization-using-Machine-Learning-for-building-Uncertainty-Sets/README.md

 Built uncertainty sets for demand forecasting and solved the optimization problem of bike rebalancing within stations.

 ## File Description
 hubway_data_preparation file contains the analysis of Hubway data.
-The data is prepared in a generalized format which is taken as inputs for invoking the different methods of constructing uncertainty sets (decribed in methods_script file).
+The data is prepared in a generalized format which is given as inputs for invoking the different methods of constructing uncertainty sets (decribed in methods_script file).

 methods_script file describes the different methods for constructing the sets.
 This script has methods which take inputs in a standardized format.
 Different dataset files can be feeded here to calculate the values of uncertainty sets.